lvbernal/lvbernal.github.io/index.md

     <br/><br/>
 </center>

 Hi!
+I am __Leonardo__.

-I am __Leonardo__, I am a __Research and Development__ Engineer.
-I create mobile applications and ecosystems since 2008 and have worked in multidisciplinary teams of designers, developers and business stakeholders, using [multiple technologies](/tech).
+I am a Research and Development Engineer.
+I create __mobile applications and ecosystems__ since 2008 and have worked in multidisciplinary teams of designers, developers and business stakeholders.

 [Here you can find some apps I have developed](/apps), in fields such as mHealth, Telecommunications and B2B.
-I am from Cali, Colombia, love to learn, work remotely and co-organize the [Xamarin Cali Meetup](https://www.meetup.com/Xamarin-Cali/).
+I am from Cali, Colombia, [love to learn](/tech), work remotely and co-organize the [Xamarin Cali Meetup](https://www.meetup.com/Xamarin-Cali/).
 Here is my [Blog](https://blog.lvbernal.com/) (mainly in spanish) and my [LinkedIn profile](https://www.linkedin.com/in/lvbernal/).
-You can find me as lvbernal [almost] everywhere online.
+You can find me as lvbernal almost everywhere online.

 __Do you need help with your mobile strategy?__ [contact me through LinkedIn](https://www.linkedin.com/in/lvbernal/) or [fill this form](https://goo.gl/forms/TxQgrcByjhA469of2).